-Applications for the Clinical Psychology postgraduate programs close on 30 September for domestic students, and 31 August for international students.
+Applications for entry into the program in the following year close on 30 September for domestic students, and on 31 August for international students.

 All applicants must attend either a face-to-face interview or a video-linked interview; we do not do telephone interviews.